Grand Falls (Arizona)

 Grand Falls was formed when lava from nearby Merriam Crater in the San Francisco volcanic field flowed into the Little Colorado River, creating a lava dam.
 The river was forced to reroute itself around the dam and Grand Falls formed where the river rejoins its original course.

 The waterfall is remote and no major paved roads access it.
-In fact the closest road, Grand Falls Road, crosses the floor of the Little Colorado ...Read more
+The closest road, Grand Falls Road, crosses the floor of the Little Colorado River a...Read more

 Grand Falls is a natural waterfall system located 30 miles (48.3 kilometers) northeast of Flagstaff, Arizona in the Painted Desert on the Navajo Nation.
 It is also called Chocolate Falls because of the color.